Skip to main content

 Also for: Playstation 3 (original version)

-Ever since I played Yakuza 0 and loved it to death, I've been waiting for the rest of the series to catch up to those impossible standards.
-None of the subsequent games have been bad - heck, Yakuza Kiwami 2 even surpassed it in a few ways, like combat, exploration and visuals.
-But none have been close to match Yakuza 0:s killer combination of a touching main story, badass non-player characters, cutscene quality and hilarious substories.
-It also had the best mini-game ever: disco dancing.
+Ever since I fell head over heels for Yakuza 0, I’ve been waiting for the rest of the series to reach those heights again.
+None of the follow-ups have been bad.
+Yakuza Kiwami 2 even surpassed it in certain areas like combat, exploration, and visuals.
+But none have matched 0’s perfect storm of heartfelt storytelling, unforgettable characters, sharp pacing, and genuinely hilarious substories.
+It also had the greatest minigame of them all: disco dancing.

 Comments